sfaist/docs/handbook/overview.md

 showTitle: true
 ---

-Our primary focus is on making our customers successful with our product, making sure they are happy with index and its performance.
+Our primary focus is on making you, our customer, successful with our product, making sure you are happy with index and its performance.

-The Sales team act as genuine partners with our users.
-We should feel as motivated to help and delight users as if we were on their team.
+We act as genuine partners with our customers.
+We feel as motivated to help and delight them as if we were on their team.
 In practical terms, this means:

 - No sales-y talk - we are direct, open and honest with customers.
 We share as much as possible publicly, rather than hiding it behind a mandatory demo call.
 We are honest when we don't know the answer, or if we're not sure that index is the right solution for a customer.